-Non-payment of VAT or non-filing of VAT return attracts multiple penalties in the Kingdom of Saudi Arabia.
+Non-payment of VAT or non-filing of VAT return in KSA attracts multiple penalties in the Kingdom of Saudi Arabia.
 The following list enumerates it.

 |S.No||Nature of offence||Penalty|